The Pope arrives in Beirut and calls on the Lebanese authorities to be «builders of peace»

-Leo XIV began the Lebanese stage of his apostolic journey after arriving at Beirut's international airport on November 30.
-After the official welcome ceremony, the Pontiff moved to the Presidential Palace for successive meetings with the President of the Republic, the President of the National Assembly, and the Prime Minister.
+Leo XIV began the Lebanese stage of his apostolic journey after arriving at Beirut International Airport on November 30.
+After the official welcome ceremony, the Pontiff proceeded to the Presidential Palace for successive meetings with the President of the Republic, the President of the National Assembly, and the Prime Minister.
 The day concluded with a speech addressed to the authorities, representatives of civil society, and the diplomatic corps, in which he centered his message on peace, reconciliation, and the resilience of the Lebanese people.

 Welcome Ceremony and Institutional Meetings